yzziizzy/gpuedit/DEVELOPMENT.md

 * Goto line should move the middle of the screen to the cursor
 * Comment hint to hilighter to treat a certain identifier as a certain type, for use with macros
 * Increment/decrement numbers in identifiers on this line.
 Combo with Dup Line.
+* Increase value of number under cursor by: 1, order of mag, power of 2
 * File browser gives SLOC/git/etc stats in detail mode
 * Jump to line of last edit
 * File-summoning fuzzy search interface